armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-25-0.md

 - Major changes or new features we want to call out for Armory and OSS.
 Changes should be grouped under end user understandable sections.
 For example, instead of Deck, use UI.
 Instead of Fiat, use Permissions.
 - Fixes to any known issues from previous versions that we have in release notes.
 These can all be grouped under a Fixed issues H3.
 -->

+### Artifacts

+#### Improved performance for Git repo artifacts

+Armory now uses the git binary instead of jgit.
+This change adds support for shallow clones, allowing for faster downloads.
+No changes to existing accounts configuration are needed.
+Note that there is a known issue related to this change: it does not currently support checkouts using a SHA.

+#### New configuration parameter for Docker accounts

+Docker accounts now support a new configuration parameter: `repositoriesRegex`.
+When used, only the repositories that match the pattern get cached.
+This is useful for Docker accounts that have a large number of repositories when operators do not want to specify individual repositories to cache.

+### Authz

+Access to a service account is now granted if any authorization predicate allows it.
+The previous behavior

+### Baking images

+The Packer version that is bundled with Rosco, the baking service, has been updated.
+Rosco now supports the AWS parameter `assume_role` in Packer templates.

+### CI system

+#### Jenkins

+The integration between Armory and Jenkins has been improved:

+* You can configure the orchestration service Orca so that it updates the description of a running Jenkins build and generates a backlink.
+For more information, see [Enabling Backlinks from Jenkins to Spinnaker](https://spinnaker.io/setup/ci/jenkins/#enabling-backlinks-from-jenkins-to-spinnaker).
+* You can now update the job description of a running or completed Jenkins job through the API.

+### Clouddriver

+Improved the performance of health checks for the Clouddriver pod by running them in different threads.
+Previously, the Clouddriver pod did not report a Ready state until after all Kubernetes accounts verified connectivity through a kubectl get namespaces call.

+### Deployment targets

+#### Cloud Foundry

+The following improvements have been made to the Cloud Foundry provider:

+* Armory now supports the ability to deploy Docker images to Cloud Foundry like any other application.
+* There is a new stage that supports more granular service bindings.
+More specifically, if a service needs additional information in order to make a binding successful, you can now customize that information in the Service Binding Stage.
+* Applications during deployment will now bind to their services before completely building the droplet.
+This allows the deployments to avoid an additional costly restage operation.
+Not all applications require restages after binding, but this change improves performance for applications that do require restages.

+### SpEL

+Armory now supports the following for SpEL expressions:

+- `resolvedArtifacts`, which returns all the resolved stage artifacts
+- `canaryConfigNameToId`, which takes a canary config name and converts it to an ID